andytwoods/mrbenn/README.md

 and raise a PR!
 You can ping @andywoods should any issues arize!

 Should you get stuck on something, we also have a contributing section in our wiki!
 LINK TBD

+## What's with the name?
+Mr Benn was a kids UK TV show from the 70s ([wikipedia](https://en.wikipedia.org/wiki/Mr_Benn)).
+The main character, Mr Benn, on each episode walked through a magical door which took him on different adventures.
+Perhaps I was thinking that this package in a similar fashion performs a little IDE magic, transporting you to the right file, each time you click the link to your current view or template. #ModernKidsTVshowsSuck #CBEEBIESthoughRocks